 A busy holiday season can be exhausting.
 Stock up on relaxing bath soaks to unwind in, and music or audiobooks to listen to whilst creating.
 Try to ensure you take breaks as often as necessary and get a good night’s sleep wherever possible.
 You will be more efficient when rested and get more done in less time.
-If you are overtired and stressed you are far more likely to make costly errors!
+If you are overtired and stressed you are far more likely to make costly errors during the holiday rush!

 I hope you have a fun and profitable holiday season!